Sphereserver/Source-X/README.md

 | [![Discord Shield](https://discordapp.com/api/guilds/354358315373035542/widget.png?style=shield)](https://discord.gg/ZrMTXrs) |

 ## Getting Started tutorial
-If you're new to the Sphere server and want to setup your first shard, <a href="https://github.com/Sphereserver/Source-X/blob/master/docs/Getting-started.md">this is your go-to guide</a>!
+If you're new to the Sphere server and want to setup your first shard, [this is your go-to guide](docs/Getting-started.md)!

 ## Releases